 In some circumstances, you may be eligible for a tax offset if you make an after-tax contribution to your spouse’s super (husband, wife or de facto) and satisfy eligibility criteria.

 If you make after-tax contributions to your spouse’s super fund, you may be able to claim an 18% tax offset on a spouse contribution of up to $3,000 when completing your tax return at the end of the year5.

 To receive a spouse contribution, your spouse must be under the age of 67, or if they’re aged 67 to 74 they must meet the requirements of the work test.
 The work test broadly requires that they are in paid employment (or self employment) of at least 40 hours within a 30-day period.

 To qualify for the full tax offset, which works out to be $540, your spouse’s income must be $37,000 or less.
 Their income must be less than $40,000 for you to receive a partial tax offset.

 5. Look into downsizer contributions

-You may be able to top up your super with the proceeds from the sale of your home.
+You may be able to top up your super using the proceeds from the sale of your main residence.
 If you’re 65 or over, you can make an after-tax contribution into your super account of up to $300,000 from the sale proceeds of your home if you have owned the property for at least 10 years.
 Couples can contribute $300,000 each, regardless of their work status, super balance or history of contributions.